stac-extensions/raster/README.md

 ## Raster Band Object

 When specifying a raster band object at asset level.
-It is recommended to use:

-- the [file](https://github.com/stac-extensions/file) extension to specify the `file:` and `file:unit` to indicate both the encoding type nd unit of each pixel.
-- the [projection](https://github.com/radiantearth/stac-spec/tree/master/extensions/projection) extension to specify information about the raster projection, especially `proj:shape` to specify the height and width of the raster.
+It is recommended to use the [projection](https://github.com/radiantearth/stac-spec/tree/master/extensions/projection) extension to specify information about the raster projection, especially `proj:shape` to specify the height and width of the raster.

 | Field Name          | Type                                        | Description                                                                                                                                                                      |
 |---------------------|---------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|